kolloldas/documentation-scraper/README.md

 ```

 I believe that using embeddings built from this dataset as well as using [more specific ones](http://ai2-website.s3.amazonaws.com/publications/multivex.pdf) can improve the accuracy in overall.
 Another could be to generate more verbose descriptions from the structure data in order to match better answers.

+# Dataset
+A dump of the reference section of Android developer documentation can be found [here](https://drive.google.com/open?id=0B6t5LFX-DwSXYmhRbkJQWE9ybHM).
+It is in the basic JSON format.
+I'll be adding dumps of the more verbose training and guide sections soon.